jfrog/frogbot/docs/install-github/README.md

-# Setting up Frogbot on GitHub repositories
+# Installing Frogbot on GitHub repositories

 To install Frogbot on GitHub repositories using GitHub Actions: